magic/core/README.md

 ##### 0.0.23
 * all hail eris!
 * css styles now inherit THEME_VARS from all possible source before transpiling styles.
+* colors.bluegrey now is alias for colors.bluegray instead of undefined.
+* client side routing scrolls to top in all cases, but is not animated. scroll-behavior + window.scroll() = bug

 ##### 0.0.24 - unreleased
 ...